offconvex/offconvex.github.io/_posts/2015-12-19-tensor-decompositions.md

 When the *rank* $r$ is small, this gives a concise representation for the matrix $M$ (using $(m+n)r$ parameters instead of $mn$).
 Such decompositions are widely applied in machine learning.

-*Tensors* are high dimensional generalizations of matrices, and *tensor decomposition* is a generalization of low rank matrix decomposition.
+*Tensor decomposition* is a generalization of low rank matrix decomposition.
 Although [most tensor problems are NP-hard](http://arxiv.org/abs/0911.1393) in the worst case, several natural subcases of tensor decomposition can be solved in polynomial time.
-In recent years such ideas were used to design learning algorithms for estimating parameters of latent variable models like Hidden Markov Model, Mixture of Gaussians and Latent Dirichlet Allocation.

-In this post I will briefly describe why **tensors** are useful in these settings.
+Later we will see that these subcases are still very powerful in learning latent variable models.

 ##Matrix Decompositions